theochem/horton/doc/tech_ref_release_planning.rst

 .. warning::

-    *The stable API policy only applies to public members of code.* If you access private members of classes directly (i.e. _array in Matrix), you can expect breakage even between bugfix releases!
+    *The stable API policy only applies to the part that isdocumented in the User Documentation.* All other API may be subject to changes as we make improvements to HORTON.

 HORTON releases are given version numbers according to the `Semantic Versioning Specification <http://semver.org/>`_, which directly relates to API stability: